Should I Complete Optional College Essays?

 Going this route, you might as well just fill in the blanks with “snot” and “butt” like you did in 5th grade.
 It might at least elicit a smile from an admissions officer.

-Reference specific academic programs at each prospective school, talk about a tour you took around campus, mention a restaurant where you dined, a student you spoke to about life on campus, etc. Check out the school’s webpage, social media, and any recent news stories about exciting developments around campus.
+Reference specific academic programs at each prospective school, talk about a tour you took around campus, mention a restaurant where you dined, a student you spoke to about life on campus, etc. Check out the school’s website, social media, and any recent news stories about exciting developments around campus.
 Anything you can do to demonstrate knowledge of each prospective school and genuine interest will help your admissions cause.

 Other types of optional essays